FRITZ!WLAN Repeater N/G Service - Knowledge Base

 The following step is only necessary if you are using a FRITZ!Box as your wireless router, and its "WLAN" LED is not lit:

 - Briefly push the "WLAN" button on the FRITZ!Box to enable the wireless network.
 If you enabled keylock in the FRITZ!Box:

 - Click "Wireless" ("WLAN") in the FRITZ!Box user interface.

 - Click "Radio Network" in the "Wireless" ("WLAN") menu.

 - Click "Apply" to save the settings.

 2 Changing the router's wireless settings

-Note:We used a FRITZ!Box as an example for the configuration.
-If you are using a different wireless router, refer to the device's manufacturer for information on how to set it up, for example consult the manual.
+Note:For the following instructions, we used a FRITZ!Box as an example.
+If you are using a different wireless router, information on how to set it up can be obtained from the manufacturer, for example refer to the manual.

 Displaying the name of the wireless network (SSID)

 If the name of the router's wireless network is not visible, it is not displayed when you search for wireless networks: